Ahnfelt/react4s/README.md

 ```

 Just create the component and call `renderToDomById`.
 In the example, the `Counter` component does not emit any messages, so we just ignore it with `H.swallow`.
 The `"main"` argument is the ID refering to an existing HTML element, eg. `<div id="main"></div>`.

+# Performance

+In React, you implement `shouldComponentUpdate()` to avoid rerendering unrelated components when your model is updated.
+In react4s, this method is already implemented for you.
+It uses Scala's `!=` operator to check if any props changed, and only updates the component if either that is the case, or the internal state has changed.
+That means that for everything that hasn't been reallocated, it just compares the references, and thus doesn't traverse deep into the props.

+Beware that what you pass via props must be immutable and have structural equality.
+You can't pass mutable objects or functions as props, or you will get a stale view or a slow view respectively.
+It's totally safe to pass immutable collections and immutable case classes, however.